 Memorial Park Bubanj

 Why go?
 History buffs or folks who want to take time to reflect on the estimated ten to fifteen thousand who were brutally murdered here will want to visit.
-It was a long uphill walk to reach the monument which is located in a large, peaceful memorial park.
+It’s located approximately 2 miles from the city center.
+It was a long uphill walk to reach the monument which is located in a large, and now peaceful memorial park.
+It may be a good idea to take public transportation or a taxi on the way there and then walk back.

 Why go?
 We visited as it was included in our 3-for-1 ticket.
 It was a good place to stop, cool down, and see some really old artifacts from 6000 BC!
-Watch our Niš vlog below for a good laugh at our reflections of the surprisingly way they display their artifacts.
+Watch our Niš vlog below for a good laugh at our reflections of the surprisingly way the artifacts are displayed.

 Why go?
 This cobblestone path was once an old craftsmen street.
 We visited during the day for ice coffees (which are really more like frappes in Serbia) to cool down at Pleasure Club, which is ranked as the number one restaurant I the city.
 (We didn’t eat there.)
 However, the street is more charming and has a lot more energy when night falls.
 If you want to experience Serbia’s cafe culture at its finest, head there in the evening for a stroll, dinner, or a drink.
 It’s definitely the hot spot of Niš.

 At the time of our summer visit, Niš was swelteringly hot.
 We toured around exclaiming, “How do people cool off here?!”
 At the beginning of our train ride leaving Niš, we passed a very new waterpark!
-We wondered why no one had told us about this as it looked like an oasis in the summer heat.
+We wondered why we didn’t hear about this as it looked like an oasis in the summer heat.
 It’s called Akva Park Čair.
 You may also want to inquire about Green Paradise Pool located in Niška Banja Spa and Park.

 Like many cities, Niš is offering a new service which pairs you up with a local from the city.
 These volunteers are excited to share their city with tourists.
 If you are looking for a guide, or maybe a new friend to spend the day with, this may be a good option for you.
 Cost is free, but we’re sure they would appreciate a tip for their time and knowledge shared.